yellowbean/absbox-doc/docs/source/howto.rst

 if user would like to view variables during the cashflow projection, there is a `time machine` built for this purpose. :ref:`Inspecting Numbers`

-User just need to provide "When" to view the variables via a :ref:`DatePattern` or "What" variables to view via a :ref:`Formula`
+User just need to provide :

+* "When" to view the variables via a :ref:`DatePattern` and
+* "What" variables to view via a :ref:`Formula`

 Visualize the cash `flow`